Overview of Pauline Diaz

 For Pauline, December 7, 2010, was supposed to be just a regular day.
 She was scheduled to work her shift at the H-E-B grocery store.
 While walking towards her 2010 white Toyota Tacoma, surveillance footage captured Pauline and an unknown woman walking around Pauline's truck as if they were examining it.
 No one knows what happened to Pauline after she appeared on the surveillance footage at 2:30 PM.
-Ruiz claims that Pauline was to stop by his home to retrieve a lawnmower but that she never made it to his house to pick it up.
-Pauline's loved ones, however, dispute this claim saying she had already taken everything she wanted.
+Ruiz told police that Pauline was to stop by his home to retrieve a lawnmower but that she never made it to his house to pick it up.
+However, Pauline did go to his home, and Ruiz was the last one to see her.

 Days after Pauline went missing, her car was found

 On December 8, Pauline's 2010 white Toyota Tacoma truck was found parked in Wilson County, in Floresville, TX.
 The vehicle was on Highway 181 and F.M 320.
 This location happens to be just down the road from Ruiz's home.
 There was no sign of Pauline at the scene.
 In fact, there was no indication that anything criminal happened at the location except that Pauline's purse was found under the driver's seat in the truck.

 After Pauline disappeared, her estranged husband, Ruiz, contacted her life insurance broker.
 He was inquiring about the beneficiary of Pauline's life insurance.
 According to sources, Ruiz was not happy when he discovered he was not the policy's beneficiary.